MoFEM/mofem-cephas/media/paper.md

 # Conclusions

 `MoFEM` represents a modern type of FEM codes.
-It is designed to exploit advantages of emerging finite element technologies as well as simplify application code design.
-Additionally, it enables rapid implementation of complex engineering problems, involving different physical processes.
+It is designed to utilise the advantages of emerging finite element technologies and, enabling rapid implementation of complex engineering problems, involving various physical processes.

 # Acknowledgements